napari/docs/docs/plugins/testing_workshop_docs/4-test-coverage.md

 If the html report seems cumbersome, we can print the coverage directly to the terminal with `--cov-report=term-missing`.
 This command is on the [slides](https://docs.google.com/presentation/d/1vD1_jhK6Xjqltmlp5Q2auXkgkvQTrr2d77_a9TqD6yk/edit#slide=id.g10c4a0816be_0_24).
 That will print the exact lines of code you haven’t tested.

 We've got 100% coverage in the reader, no lines missed.
-Many `napari` plugins contain widgets though - testing widgets is a topic for another article.
+Many `napari` plugins contain widgets though - testing widgets is a topic for another time.